george-shilovsky/quickforge-docs/docs/SaveKitLite/index.md

 - 🔁 Built-in transform & tag support
 - 📦 Key-value variable system for runtime data
 - 📊 Metadata for UI display (slot name, version, timestamp)
-- 🎯 Fully Blueprint-based, no coding required
+- 🎯 Built in C++, but used entirely via Blueprints – no coding required

 Want to know more?
 See the [Comparison with UE Save System](comparison.md) *(this file is part of the documentation bundle)*